List of wars involving Kazakhstan

-Cumania (1025-1243)

-After the fall of the Kimek-Kipchak confederation at the beginning of the 11th century. military-political hegemony on the territory of the former settlement of the Kimek, Kipchak and Cuman tribes passed into the hands of the Kipchak khans.
-The dynastic nobility of the Kipchaks who came to power began to take active steps in the southern and western directions, which led to direct contacts with the states of Central Asia and Southeast Europe.

-Kazakh Khanate (1465-1847)
+Kazakh Khanate

-Kazakh khanate was established by Janibek Khan and Kerei Khan in 1465.
+Kazakh Khanate was established by Janibek Khan and Kerei Khan in 1465.
 Both khans came from Turco-Mongol clan of Tore which traces its lineage to Genghis Khan through dynasty of Jochids.
 The Tore clan continued to rule the khanate until its fall to the Russian Empire.

 From 16th to 17th century, the Kazakh Khanate ruled and expanded its territories to eastern Cumania (modern-day West Kazakhstan), to most of Uzbekistan, Karakalpakstan and the Syr Darya river with military confrontation as far as Astrakhan and Khorasan Province, which are now in Russia and Iran, respectively.
 The Khanate was later weakened by a series of Oirat and Dzungar invasions.
 These resulted in a decline and further disintegration into three Juzes, which gradually lost their sovereignty and were incorporated to the expanding Russian Empire in the 19th century.

-Colonial Age (1847-1917)

-In 1847, the khan's power in the Kazakh zhuzes was abolished, and the territory as an administrative unit was included in the Russian Empire.